Ravens place Kenneth Dixon (knee) on injured reserve

 The Ravens placed running back Kenneth Dixon on injured reserve with a knee injury.

 NFL Network Insider Ian Rapoport reported earlier Wednesday that Dixon was expected to miss several weeks.
-The RB can be designated to return from IR after Week 8.
+Dixon can be designated to return from IR after Week 8.

 In a corresponding move, Baltimore signed running back De'Lance Turner to the active roster.